-When the vehicle is moving and the switch (P) is kept pulled, the electrical parking brake system will decelerate the vehicle, but will not apply statically.
+When the vehicle is moving and switch (D) is kept pulled, the electric parking brake system will decelerate the vehicle, but will not apply statically.

-As soon as the switch (P) is released, dynamic braking will be stopped.
+As soon as switch (19) is released, dynamic braking will be stopped.

-Failure mode of electrical parking brake is indicated by control indicator (2) and by a code number or a vehicle message which is displayed in the Driver Information Centre.
-Vehicle messages ⇔ 98.
+Failure mode of electric parking brake is indicated by control indicator 2 and by a code number or a vehicle message which is displayed in the Driver Information Centre.